gitter-badger/cecil/docs/backstory.md

 ## Why Cecil?

-I'm a developer at Couchbase and I like to get my hands into *everything*.
-At some point, I started getting my hands into Cloud Stuff at a large scale.
-I was kind of shocked when our IT System Administrator handed me the keys to our AWS kingdom, and basically said "Have a blast!".
+I'm a developer at Couchbase and I was kind of shocked when our IT System Administrator handed me the keys to our AWS kingdom at one point, and basically said "Have a blast!".

-I created automation around spinning up **very large** Couchbase clusters on AWS.
-I would run some functional and performance tests, and then shut them down.
+I created automation around spinning up **very large** Couchbase database clusters on AWS.
+I would usually run some functional and performance tests, and then shut them down.
 Most of the time at least.
-Sometimes I would forget, and then I'd feel guilty that I just needlessly burned through a bunch of cash for the company.
+Sometimes I would forget to shut them down, and then I'd feel guilty that I just needlessly burned through a bunch of cash for the company.
 Whoops!!  `¯\_(ツ)_/¯`

 ## Taming Dev Clouds By Hand